 The examination consists of two homework assignments and a take-home exam.

-Module 3 – Decision-making with Scalable Algorithms
+Module 3 – Diving deeper

 How to give a machine a sense of geometry?
 There are two aspects of what a sense is: a technical tool and an ability to learn to use it.
 This learning ability is essential.
 For example we are born with the technical ability to detect smells and throughout our lives we use and develop this sense, depending on needs and the environment around us.
 In this course the technical tool we introduce to describe geometry is based on homology.
 The main aim of the course is to explain how versatile this tool is and how to use this versatility to give a machine the ability to learn to sense geometry.